Fine-Tuning Qwen Models: A Technical Guide

 Data Format: Qwen Chat Template

-Qwen2.5 uses specific chat template with <|im_start|> and <|im_end|> tags:
+Qwen2.5 uses a specific chat template with <|im_start|> and <|im_end|> tags:

 <|im_start|>system

-You are an assistant for financial reporting analysis.<|im_end|>
+You are an assistant for financial report analysis.<|im_end|>

 <|im_start|>user

-Calculate EBITDA from: revenue 850M, COGS 420M, OpEx 180M, DA 45M<|im_end|>
+Calculate EBITDA from the data: revenue 850M, COGS 420M, OpEx 180M, DA 45M<|im_end|>

 <|im_start|>assistant